 Souls of London is the fictional universe that starts first chronologically, but it’s not the first stories written.
 It started back in 2006-2007 with a massive 130K book titled Scarred Souls, with several characters and head-hopping between them.
 I moved away from that when I learnt better, thankfully.
 These books have been through several rewrites and re-structures… and they’ve finally arrived at a place I’m happy with.

 Scarred Souls is the title that started it all.
 It was always in reference to Josh and Damian, but the very first incarnation of this novel featured not just the two of them, but also POVs of Chad, Kian, Spencer and Leslie.
-Now Scarred Souls is all about them and it’s massive.
+Now Scarred Souls is all about them.
 These two characters have been through a lot.
-The novel spans over five years.
+The novels, novella and short story span over five years together.
 They are broken, they are scarred… but even people as messed up as them can find love.
 They might not be quite compatible (what with Damian being asexual and Josh very much sexual), but they make the most of it.
 It’s fascinating and it’s hard to write episodes in this serial.
 Especially when I’m in Josh’s head.

 Inked Souls is the companion novella to Scarred Souls.
 It takes place at the same time as the first part of that novel.
 Kian and Silver wrapped things up good in this novella, I think.
 It spans a few months, plus an epilogue set a year later.
 Inked Souls started out as Skin Deep, a 15K book consisting of three separate short stories telling the tale of Kian and Silver’s relationship.
 When I rewrote every other book, I also rewrote this one and made it one long story instead of three separate pieces.